XUAN-CW/lsieun.github.io/_linux/concept/gnu.md

 This provided these users with **a consistency** across the **many different platforms** they used.
 The tools even eventually appeared under MS/Windows, providing a Unix-like environment on a very different operating system.

-> GNU tools 开始流行起来，是因为它们在many different platforms提供了consistency。
+> GNU tools 开始流行起来，是因为它们在 many different platforms 提供了 consistency。

 The tools developed by the **GNU project** include such essential utilities as the **GNU file management utilities** and the **GNU text file processing utilities**.